RobinJohnVarghese333/DevelopmentExercise/README.md

-1) I did't created any .env files because its a small machine task,
+1) I didn't created any .env files because its a small machine task,
-2) I did't created a .gitingore file also
+2) I didn't created a .gitingore file also